WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 This is the C# environment that you need to set up in VS code in order to run your C# files in VS code.
 In this C# environment in VS code folder, you can modify the 'run_code_here.cs' C# file to whatever C# code you want to run in VS code.
 Don't modify anything else in this C# environment in VS code folder as it might introduce bugs to your C# environment in VS code.

-This is youtube video where I learnt how to set up this C# environment in VS code, and how to use it to run C# code in VS code: https://www.youtube.com/watch?v=CO4BGZOuUkM (Tech Decode Tutorials)
+This is Youtube video where I learnt how to set up this C# environment in VS code, and how to use it to run C# code in VS code: https://www.youtube.com/watch?v=CO4BGZOuUkM (Tech Decode Tutorials)

 I'm not sure if this C# environment works for other IDE/compilers...
 I have only ever used it for VS code and it works for VS code.